Gosforth Depot: Tyne and Wear Metro

 In 1978, passenger service on the North Tyneside Loop ceased, in order to facilitate its conversion to become part of the Tyne and Wear Metro.
-The South Gosforth depot was transferred to the Metro in 1980, and has been used by them since then for stabling, cleaning, maintenance and repair of the current fleet of class 599 Metrocar, as well as an increasing number of class 555 Metro, which are yet to enter service.
+The South Gosforth depot was transferred to the Metro in 1980, to be used for stabling, cleaning, maintaining and repairing the fleet of Class 599 Metrocar.

-In October 2020, prior to the arrival of the new class 555 rolling stock and the depot refurbishment needed to accommodate them, the Howdon satellite depot was constructed near Howdon in North Tyneside.
-The site is currently being used as a temporary stabling and maintenance facility for up to 10 units.
+On 19 July 2016, the North East Combined Authority (now the North East Mayoral Strategic Authority) approved Nexus' "Metro Futures" strategy which, in addition to a new fleet of trains that became the Class 555 fleet, also included an interest in updated depot facilities.
+On 8 June 2018, an open tender was launched for a contract to build the new fleet and to build and run a new depot at the existing site in Gosforth.
+To stable some of the fleet while the new Gosforth Depot was being built, Nexus also ordered that a temporary second depot, Howdon Satellite Depot, would be built.
+On 28 January 2020, it was announced that Stadler had won this contract, and that the new Gosforth Depot would cost £70 million.
+On 15 June 2020, Stadler appointed VolkerFitzpatrick as the principal engineering and construction firm for the new Gosforth Depot, and many of the new facilities planned for Gosforth Depot were made public.

-As part of a £70 million depot refurbishment project, the first phase of demolition of the depot was completed in May 2021, with final closure in January 2023.
+As part of the depot refurbishment project, the first phase of demolition of the depot was completed in May 2021, with final closure in January 2023.
 Construction of the new 12 acre depot was completed in January 2024.
 The new facility provides facilities for preventative and corrective maintenance, overhauls, train presentation, storage space for parts and materials supplies and office space for training and support functions.
 In addition, there are inspection roads and pits, a separate wheel lathe building, a wash-plant to clean train exteriors, a component drop, monorail cranes on light maintenance roads, an overhead crane on heavy maintenance roads for lifting roof components and a new control room to manage train movements.